pretix/django-formset-js/README.rst

 ``data-formset-delete-button``
   A button that deletes that form.

+``data-formset-move-up-button``
+  A button that moves that form one row up in a sortable formset.

+``data-formset-move-down-button``
+  A button that moves that form one row down in a sortable formset.

 The empty form template is wrapped in a ``<script>`` as plain text.
 This stops any JavaScript attached to widgets from running upon page load,